US builds 4-1 lead over Internationals in Presidents Cup

 “I told the guys last night we need to set the tone — us and J.T. and Jordan’s match — and we did,” Schauffele said.
 “Playing this format on a day like today and not making any bogeys, it’s exactly what we need.”

+The lone bright spot for the International team was Cameron Davis and Si Woo Kim, who won the last four holes to take out Sam Burns and Masters champion Scottie Scheffler, the No. 1 player in the world.

+“If we got whitewashed today, it would have been a tough pill to swallow,” International captain Trevor Immelman said.
+“We’ve got our work cut out for us, but like I said, we’ll keep going, man.
+We’ll keep going until they ring the bell.”

-The International team, already an underdog in these matches, was hurt more than the Americans by players leaving the PGA Tour for Saudi-funded LIV Golf, including Cameron Smith and Joaquin Niemann.
+The International team, already an underdog in these matches, was hurt more than the Americans by players leaving the PGA Tour for Saudi-funded LIV Golf, including British Open champion Cameron Smith, Louis Oosthuizen and Joaquin Niemann.

-All that kept the International side from being shut out were Si Woo Kim and Cameron Davis.
-They were 2 down with four holes to play against Masters champion Scottie Scheffler and Sam Burns when they seized on American mistakes and scratched out a 2-up victory.
+“Nobody here expects us to win.
+We’ve got to have that belief deep down,” Immelman said.
+“Go out there and fight.
+We’re up against maybe the strongest American team ever assembled on paper.”

 “We did what we were supposed to do,” Finau said.